krowve/evgabstonk/tampermonkey/README.md

 evgacheckouthelpercc.user.js = Clicks all the boxes for you on EVGA checkout and selects Credit Card checkout.

+evgaerrorpage.user.js = If the error page loads, waits 5 seconds and then tries to visit B stock page.

 evgacheckoutfetcher.user.js = Uses a fetch command to POST your CC info when the checkout shipping page is loaded.
 After POSTing the place order page is loaded.
 The fetch command is going to be specific